kryptokrona/kryptokrona-docs/guides/wallets/Making-a-paper-wallet.md

    - Click on `Generate a Wallet`
    - Mash your keyboard and start entering a bunch of random letters, numbers and signs in the field.
 Make sure you toggle on Caps Lock repeatedly!
 (Don't go too crazy - otherwise you might end up shutting down your PC!)
    - After you're done mashing your keyboard, press `Generate Wallet`
    - The letters and numbers in the green box, starting with `TRTL`, is your public address.
 You can share it freely.
-We recommend [registering it with trtlbot++](Using-trtlbot-plus-plus#registering-your-wallet) in the Discord so that you can access it easily.
+We recommend [registering it with trtlbot++](Using-trtlbot-plus-plus#registering-your-wallet) in the [Discord][Discord_Link] so that you can access it easily.
    - Save the `Seed Phrase`, the 25 words in the red box, safely. **DO NOT SHARE IT WITH ANYONE**. **Anyone who has access to this can *access your funds* and has *complete control* over your wallet.**
    - Save the `Spend Key` and the `View Key`, the two very long strings of (seemingly) random letters and numbers, safely.  **DO NOT SHARE IT WITH ANYONE**. **Anyone who has access to this can *access your funds* and has *complete control* over your wallet.**